ateeq-mughal/Seller-Pro/README.md

 Moreover, from automating all the boring stuff, it will also give you daily sales to match the money in your drawer, making your business 100% corruption proof :D (Incase someone else operates your business)

-♦ Special Discount on the reference of #SoulBrothersPakistan.

 ♦ No Maintainance charges at all.

 ♦ Free Customer Support for the 3 months.